talon-one/talon_go/docs/IntegrationApi.md

 # **CreateCouponReservation**
-> Coupon CreateCouponReservation(ctx, couponValue, optional)
+> Coupon CreateCouponReservation(ctx, couponValue, body)
 Create a new coupon reservation

 Creates a coupon reservation for all passed customer profiles on this couponID